ibm-cloud-docs/openshift/openshift_app.md

 {: #openshift_services_console}
 1. From the OpenShift web console, in the dropdown menu in the OpenShift container platform menu bar, click **Application Console**.
 2. Select the **default** project, then in the navigation pane, click **Applications > Pods**.
 3. Verify that the **router** pods are in a **Running** status.
 The router functions as the ingress point for external network traffic.
 You can use the router to publicly expose the services in your cluster on the router's external IP address by using a route.
 The router listens on the public host network interface, unlike your app pods that listen only on private IPs.
-The router proxies external requests for route host names to the IPs of the app pods that are identified by the service that you associated with the route host name.
+The router proxies external requests for route host names that you associate with services.
+Requests are sent to the IPs of the app pods that are identified by the service.
 4. From the **default** project navigation pane, click **Applications > Deployments** and then click the **registry-console** deployment.
 Your OpenShift cluster comes with an internal registry that you can use to manage local images for your deployments.
 To view your images, click **Applications > Routes** and open the registry console **Hostname** URL.
 5. In the OpenShift container platform menu bar, from the dropdown menu, click **Cluster Console**.
 6. From the navigation pane, expand **Monitoring**.
 7. Click the built-in monitoring tool that you want to access, such as **Dashboards**.
-The Grafana route opens, `https://grafana-openshift-monitoring.<cluster_name>-<random_ID>.<region>.containers.appdomain.cloud`.<p class="note">The first time that you access the host name, you might need to authenticate, such as by clicking **Log in with OpenShift** and authorizing access to your IAM identity.</p>
+The Grafana route opens in the following format: `https://grafana-openshift-monitoring.<cluster_name>-<random_ID>.<region>.containers.appdomain.cloud`.<p class="note">The first time that you access the host name, you might need to authenticate, such as by clicking **Log in with OpenShift** and authorizing access to your IAM identity.</p>

 ### Accessing built-in OpenShift services from the CLI
 {: #openshift_services_cli}